okfn/opendataindex/content/pages/insights.md

 ## Thematic Insights

 ### Tenders and Awards
-For the first time ever, the Open Data Index is assessing open data on tenders and awards in this year’s index.
+For the first time ever, the Open Data Index is assessing open data on public tenders and awards in this year’s index.
 This is crucial information.
 Government deals with companies amount to $9.5 trillion globally.
 That’s about [15% of global GDP](http://www.cgdev.org/sites/default/files/publishing-government-contracts-report.pdf).
 Schools, hospitals, roads, street lights, paper clips: all of these are managed through public procurement.

 Public procurement is the [number one risk of corruption and fraud](http://www.oecd.org/gov/ethics/public-procurement.htm) in government.
 Too often, when government and business meet, public interest is not the highest priority.
 Scandals from failed contracting processes abound: ‘tofu’ schools, constructed to substandard specifications in an earthquake zone, that [fell down](http://news.bbc.co.uk/1/hi/world/asia-pacific/7400524.stm) on their students; provision of fake medicine and medical equipment that kills patients; phantom contracts siphoning off billions of dollars dedicated to national security; or kick-back schemes in contracts that steal direly needed monies from school children.